rohan-mehta-1024/rohan-mehta-1024.github.io/resources/public/writings/blog_posts/autodiff.md

 <h1>An Algorithmic Perspective</h1>

-Together this entire process is known as reverse-mode automatic differentiation (AD).
-In the context of neural networks, though, it goes under another name – backpropagation.
+Together, this entire process is known as reverse-mode automatic differentiation (AD).
+In the context of neural networks, though, it goes under another name: backpropagation.

 But it's actually not the only way we could traverse a computational graph.
 After all, our decision to start at the end of the graph was an